AlexiaJM/Deep-learning-with-cats/README.md

 **DCGAN**

 It converges to very realistic pictures in about 2-3 hours with only 209 epochs but some mild tweaking is necessary for proper convergence.
-The sweet spot is using .00005 for the Discriminator learning rate and .0002 for the Generator learning rate; this prevents the Discriminator from getting too good.
+With 64 x 64 images, the sweet spot is using .00005 for the Discriminator learning rate and .0002 for the Generator learning rate; this prevents the Discriminator from getting too good.
 There's no apparent mode collapse and we end up with really cute pictures!

 ![](/images/DCGAN_209epoch.png)